We receive free products to review and participate in

 Although finding a mattress that provides the right balance of cushioning and support can be tricky, we use a specialized mat that measures pressure in pounds per square inch (PSI) to help us out.
 The average PSI for side sleepers is 14.94, and we saw scores below this for our lightweight, average-weight, and heavyweight testers.

-“My hips and spine feel aligned, and I feel totally supported,” said Matt Schickling, our tester representing folks over 230 pounds.
-“This would be a great mattress for heavy side sleepers or those looking for pressure relief.”
+โMy hips and spine feel aligned, and I feel totally supported,โ said our tester representing folks over 230 pounds. โThis would be a great mattress for heavy side sleepers or those looking for pressure relief.โ

-Cooling doesn’t directly impact side sleepers, but it helps with overall comfort, and the Silk & Snow does an excellent job of keeping your body temperature regulated.
-Considering it uses “snow” in its name, perhaps we shouldn’t have been surprised that it heated up by fewer than 5 degrees after product tester Kate Meier was on it for seven minutes.
+Cooling doesnโt directly impact side sleepers, but it helps with overall comfort, and the Silk & Snow does an excellent job of keeping your body temperature regulated.
+Considering it uses โsnowโ in its name, perhaps we shouldnโt have been surprised that it heated up by fewer than 5 degrees after our tester was on it for 7 minutes.
+This is plenty lower than the average increase (6.1 degrees) which weโve seen from other higher-priced cooling beds.

 However, even well-balanced, budget-friendly mattresses have flaws, and edge support is one of those for this mattress.
-Kate found that she sank a lot when she was seated on the edge, which translated into having to assist herself a lot to get up in a controlled way.
-This could be especially problematic for those with issues such as arthritis.
+Our tester found that she sank a lot when she was seated on the edge, which translated into having to assist herself a lot to get up in a controlled way.
+This could be especially problematic for those with sensitive joints or arthritis.

 We are working on an updated full review of the Silk & Snow Hybrid, and it will be available soon.
 If you want a bed with more edge support, I recommend the Brooklyn Bedding Signature Hybrid.